harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to create a polished README layout with sections for work, skills, and contact info, then cleaned up whatever looked confusing or weak from the earlier days.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 This looked simple on paper, but getting the tone right took a bit of back and forth.
 - Deliverable: Ended the day with structured README draft in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2023-01-06 - Day 5: Review check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to proofread formatting, broken links, and readability for someone seeing the profile for the frist time so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+I kept trimming lines that felt too stiff or too long so the profile would read more naturally.
+- Deliverable: Ended the day with reviewed profile README in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.